 Guitarist and composer Zach Fischer is an upcoming musician on the Montreal and Philadelphia jazz scenes.
 Drawn to the guitar at an early age, Fischer has studied guitar with Ben Monder, Reinier Baas, Jesse van Ruller, Greg Clayton and Dave Manley, as well as improvisation in general with Gary Thomas, Pablo Held, Dick Oatts, Gregory Hutchinson, Sumi Tonooka, Anthony Tidd and Christine Jensen.
 Fischer has performed with some of America and Canada’s finest jazz musicians, including Ambrose Akinmusire, John Hollenbeck, Kevin Dean, Dave Laing, Erik Hove, Mike Rud, Jaleel Shaw and John Stowell among others.
 Zach is currently pursuing a Bachelor’s degree in Jazz Performance at McGill University, where he has received the Seymour Schulich Scholarship for Excellence in Music as well as the David Moyse Scholarship for Excellence in Guitar.

-Theo Abellard was born and raised in Montreal.
-He started his musical education at L’Ecole Le Plateau on classical violin at age 10 and started playing the piano in high school at age 15.
-Now 23 years old, Abellard is the leader of the new generation of young Canadian jazz players.
+Theo Abellard is born and raised in Montreal and started his musical education at L’Ecole Le Plateau on classical violin at age 10 and started playing the piano in high school at age 15.
+Now 23 years old, Abellard is the leader of the new generation of young Canadian Jazz players.
 Growing up in church, he developed a spiritually transcendent approach to music making.
 Having played the piano for only seven years he is already demonstrating virtuosity and a seemingly infinite potential for growth.
 Aside from his great ability on the instrument, he is also a prolific composer with a mature artistic voice.
 Theo Abellard has played at the Montreal Jazz Festival with several International artists.
-He now studies Jazz Performance at the Schulich School of Music of McGill University.
+He now studies Jazz Performance at the Schulich School of music of McGill University.